CSCI157/Activity-4-Unit-Testing/README.md

 email - string
 #### methods
 init(self, email) <br>
     -verifies email is a proper email address.
-If the email is not valid raise InvalidEmail flag.
+If the email is not valid raise InvalidEmail flag. <br>
     -if email is a proper email address then self.email = email <br>
 str(self)
     returns self.email